Archon: The Light and the Dark: Game board

 A piece's powers are affected by the square on which the battle takes place, with each player having an advantage on squares of their own color.
-Many squares on the board oscillate between light and dark, making them dangerous to hold over time.
-The three middle power points are on oscillating squares.
+Each quadrant of sixteen squares (e.g., A1:D4) in each corner of the board has six dark squares, six light squares, and four oscillating squares which cycle between light and dark, making them dangerous to hold over time; these quadrants are separated by oscillating squares along the middle column (E) and row (5).
+In total, 27 squares on the board (1/3) oscillate between light and dark.